HexLab2026/RIGDECK/README.md

 | Light modes | L (default) |
 | High beam | K (default) |
 | **Engine start/stop** | **Numpad ∗** — and **remove E** from this bind |

-Also in **Options → Gameplay**, turn **off "Automatic engine start"** — otherwise pressing the throttle starts the engine and bypasses the seatbelt interlock.

 ### 4. Run it
 On the PC: